 A Dose of Reality

-More than 70% of people who abuse prescription painkillers get them through friends or relatives.
+More than half of people who abuse prescription painkillers get them through friends or relatives.
 Nearly 80% of heroin users previously abused prescription painkillers.
 Parents should discuss with their children the risks of misusing prescription painkillers and be familiar with the warning signs of misuse or abuse.

 Warning Signs of Misuse or Abuse

 Many normal-seeming adolescent behaviors can sometimes be signs of a drug-related problem.
 Parents should be on the lookout for warning signs of misuse or abuse such as: